Pure subrings of Du Bois singularities are Du Bois singularities: Proofs of main theorems

-for every \(i\), where the right vertical arrow is an isomorphism by the assumption that \((Y,\Sigma_Y)\) has Du Bois singularities, and the bottom horizontal arrow is injective by hypothesis.
-By the commutativity of the diagram, we see that the left vertical arrow is injective for every \(i\) and every \(x \in X\), and hence \((X,\Sigma_X)\) is Du Bois by Theorem \ref{thm:splittingcriterion}.
-The ``in particular'' statement follows by considering the exact triangle of Du Bois defects \cite[Definition 3.11]{Kov11}
+respectively for every \(i\), where the right vertical arrow is injective (resp.\ an isomorphism) by the assumption that \((Y,\Sigma_Y)\) is \(\tau\)-injective (resp.\ the assumption that \((Y,\Sigma_Y)\) is \(\tau\)-injective and by Theorem \ref{thm:splittingcriterion}), and the bottom horizontal arrow is injective by hypothesis.
+By the commutativity of the diagrams, we see that the left vertical arrow is injective for every \(i\).
+The statements for Du Bois singularities now follow from Theorem \ref{thm:splittingcriterion} and by considering the exact triangle of Du Bois defects (see \cite[Definition 3.11]{Kov11})